Tools4everBV/HelloID-Conn-Prov-Target-Triaspect-Triasweb/README.md

 - **No delete**: The API does not support a delete request for users; hence, there is no delete script
 - **Unique email**: The email property in _Triasweb_ needs to be an unique value.

-### AuthorizationOrganizationCodes
-- **Null value**: `AuthorizationOrganizationCodes` can contain a *null* value when no *sync value* is configured in the OE settings of _Triasweb_.
-These values must be filtered out before processing the property to avoid errors.
-- **Comma-separated value**: `AuthorizationOrganizationCodes` can contain multiple values that are returned as a single comma-separated string. _Triasweb_ does not correctly recognize this.
-These values must also be filtered out before processing the property to avoid errors.

 ### Permissions
 #### Roles
 - **Default value**: The api requires the property `roleNames` to be included in the post request when creating a user.
 In the fieldmapping this property is mapped to an empty array so that _Triasweb_ can automatically grant the default role.
 This can later be changed through the permissions.